PrototypeFormer: Learning to Explore Prototype Relationships for Few-shot Image Classification: Related Work

+The rapid development of deep neural networks in recent years has primarily benefited from large-scale labeled datasets.
+However, the high cost of data collection and manual labeling has brought few-shot learning to the forefront of widespread interest.
 Few-shot learning is usually classified into optimization-based and metric-based methods.
 The main idea of metric-based methods is to define specific metrics to classify samples in a way similar to the nearest neighbor algorithm.
 The Siamese Network\cite{SiamNet} employs shared feature extractors to derive feature representations from both support sets and query sets.
 Subsequently, it computes classification similarity individually for each pair of support set and query set.
+Furthermore, the Siamese Network effectively distinguishes between different categories by comparing deep features of the support and query sets, maintaining high classification accuracy even when differences between categories are subtle.
 The Prototypical Network~\cite{protonet} computes prototype points for each class of samples, and the query samples are categorized by calculating the L2 distance to each prototype point.
 In Relation Network~\cite{RelatNet}, the incorporation of learnable nonlinear classifiers for sample classification is done innovatively.
 CAN~\cite{CrossAttNet} has improved model performance by computing cross-attention on samples to enhance the network's focus on classification targets.
 Also, to reduce sample background interference, local descriptors that do not contain classification targets are eliminated in DN4~\cite{DN4} and DMN4~\cite{DMN4} by comparing the similarity between local descriptors.
 COSOC~\cite{COSOC}, as a similar endeavor, seeks to enhance classification performance by distinguishing between classification targets and background elements.
 HCTransformers~\cite{HCTransformers} propose a hierarchical cascading transformer architecture, aiming to address the overfitting challenges faced by large-scale models in few-shot learning.
 Meanwhile, FewTURE~\cite{FewTURE} similarly employs transformer architecture to extract key features from the main subjects within images.
 In the realm of generalized few-shot learning, a substantial body of work~\cite{CoOp,TipAdapter} has already leveraged pre-trained models to enhance the efficacy of few-shot learning.
 In our research, we have also incorporated the pre-trained CLIP~\cite{CLIP} model to enhance the feature extraction capabilities of our model.
 The critical distinction, however, lies in the fact that our model is trained using a meta-learning approach.